harshpatil/lunch-box/README.md

 # lunch-box
 Backend app using spring boot

+1) Clone this project to your local
-1) Setup mysql server on your local
+2) Setup mysql server
-2) Create DB lunchBox
+3) Create DB "lunchBox"
-3) Run the application
+4) Run the application
-4) click on http://localhost:8080/swagger-ui.html to view all the APIs
+5) Go to http://localhost:8080/swagger-ui.html to view all the APIs